CodeYourFuture/immersive-go-course/README.md

 ## Requirements

-Before you start this course, make sure you've followed all of the instructions in the [prep](prep/README.md) section.
+Before you start this course, make sure you've read and followed all of the instructions in the [prep](prep/README.md) document.
+This will get you set up and explain how to work through the projects.

 Remember: you can _always_ Google or ask for help if you get stuck.